stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/pagesetup/get_suppressendnotes/_index.md

 ---
+title: Aspose::Words::PageSetup::get_SuppressEndnotes method
-title: get_SuppressEndnotes
+linktitle: get_SuppressEndnotes
 second_title: Aspose.Words for C++ API Reference
-description: True if endnotes are printed at the end of the next section that doesn't suppress endnotes.
-Suppressed endnotes are printed before the endnotes in that section.
+description: Aspose::Words::PageSetup::get_SuppressEndnotes method.
+True if endnotes are printed at the end of the next section that doesn't suppress endnotes.
+Suppressed endnotes are printed before the endnotes in that section in C++.
 type: docs
 weight: 521
 url: /cpp/aspose.words/pagesetup/get_suppressendnotes/